Host an SVG file as a link.

 - Free with no signup; 25MB is enormous for an SVG (most logo files are under 50KB).

-Try it freeSVG is the vector format that won the web.
+SVG is the vector format that won the web.
 Logos, icons, diagrams, illustrations.
 Anything that needs to look sharp at any zoom level ends up as SVG.
 Sharing one as a link rather than an attachment matters because email and Slack often render SVG attachments as a placeholder icon, where a URL renders the actual image inline in a link preview.

 Hosting an SVG on NudgeHost is the same as hosting any other file.
 Drop it, get a URL.
-The difference is what the URL points to: instead of a download, the SVG renders directly in the browser at its native vector resolution.
+The difference is what the URL points to.
+Instead of a download, the SVG renders directly in the browser at its native vector resolution.
 Designers handing off icons to engineers, brand teams sending a logo to a partner, illustrators sharing a working version of an artwork all want this.

-Frequently asked questions
+Try it freeFrequently asked questions

 Will animated SVGs animate when hosted?